-- A. University faculty and staff are expected to remain unimpaired by drugs or alcohol while working or when participating in any on-campus or off-campus University activity. - B. Employees are subject to drug and alcohol testing when they cause or contribute to accidents that seriously damage a Benedictine University vehicle, machinery, equipment or property or that result in an injury to themselves or another employee requiring offsite medical attention.
+- A. University faculty and staff are expected to remain unimpaired by drugs or alcohol while working or when participating in any on-campus or off-campus University activity. - B. Employees are subject to drug and alcohol testing when the employee operating a Benedictine University vehicle, machinery, or equipment cause or contribute to an accident where damage occurred to property and/or the accident resulting in an injury to themselves or another employee requires medical attention.
+The employee's supervisor must be immediately contacted following the accident.
+The supervisor must contact the Emergency Preparedness Manager by email at mdubes@ben.edu during working hours or by phone at 630-878-1799 after hours, who will submit the Authorization for Examination or Treatment form to the closest location.
 In any of these instances, the investigation and subsequent testing must take place within two hours following the accident, if not sooner.
-Refusal to submit to testing by an employee will be treated as a positive test result and will result in immediate termination of employment.
+If property damage occurred without injury to the employee or another, the supervisor has discretion of sending the employee for drug and alcohol testing based on their investigation.
+If the accident involved injury to the employee or another, drug and alcohol testing is required.
+Refusal or failure to submit to testing or refusing to provide results by an employee will be treated as a positive test result and will initiate disciplinary action up to and including termination of employment.
+Concentra is the University's Occupational Healthcare provider for accidents and injuries that occur with our employees.
+To find a Concentra location in Illinois or Arizona near you go to www.concentra.com.
+For after hour care in Lisle, the Bridgeview location at 8755 S. Harlem Avenue is a 24/5 site.
+For after hour care in Mesa, the Airport Phoenix location at 1818 E. Sky Harbor Circle North Bldg.
+2 is a 24/7 site.
 Under no circumstances will the employee be allowed to drive himself or herself to the testing facility.
-A member of management must transport the employee or arrange for a cab and arrange for the employee to be transported home. - C. Possession and/or consumption of alcoholic beverages by persons less than 21 years of age and intoxication of any person, regardless of age on property owned or controlled by the University, or as part of any on-campus or off-campus University activity are strictly prohibited. - D. The responsible consumption of alcoholic beverages by persons 21 years of age or older is permitted at University food service facilities with a current liquor license, and in specified areas at authorized University events.
+A member of management must transport the employee or arrange for transportation and arrange for the employee to be transported home.

+- C. Possession and/or consumption of alcoholic beverages by persons less than 21 years of age and intoxication of any person, regardless of age on property owned or controlled by the University, or as part of any on-campus or off-campus University activity are strictly prohibited. - D. The responsible consumption of alcoholic beverages by persons 21 years of age or older is permitted at University food service facilities with a current liquor license, and in specified areas at authorized University events.
 Employees who consume alcohol will not be permitted to work for the remainder of the day.
-Those that return to work after consuming alcohol could be subject to disciplinary action up to and including termination of employment.

-E. Student residents of Designated Student Housing on the Lisle campus that are 21 years of age or older are allowed to possess and responsibly consume alcoholic beverages.
+Those that return to work after consuming alcohol could be subject to disciplinary action up to and including termination of employment. - E. Student residents of Designated Student Housing on the Lisle campus that are 21 years of age or older are allowed to possess and responsibly consume alcoholic beverages.
 Mesa campus does not have a Designated Student Housing location.